mjtsai1974/DevBlog/_posts/2017-12-01-mdp-markov-chain.md

 >
 >Suppose we know $R$ and $P$, next to compute $V$, if $n$ is the number of states in the domain, then, we have a set of $n$ equations in $n$ unknowns(<font color="#D600D6">the value of each state</font>).
 >
->Continue with the 3 states example, given $\gamma=0.9$, by using above equation of intuition could we have future value illustration in below, whereas, in this example the initial value of each state is unknown:
+>Continue with the three states example, given $\gamma=0.9$, by using above equation of intuition could we have future value illustration in below, whereas, in this example the initial value of each state is unknown:

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2017-12-01-mdp-markov-chain-states-with-rewards-iteration.png "future state value iteration")